ChaceN89/Aviar/README.md

 - Git Hub Repository -> https://github.com/kar2fast/Aviar
 - Essentially an Instagram clone meant to let users display their various form of image files through posts.
 - Lets people share posts about their personal art projects
-- For SENG 401 at the University of Calgary Winter 2022
+- For SENG 401 at the University of Calgary in the Winter 2022 semester
+- Hosted online using Heroku